ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 {: #faq-shared-subscribe}
 {: faq}

 With VMware Solutions Shared, you can extend your VMs to the Cloud with ultimate capacity flexibility and scalability.
-Whether you are looking to begin your cloud journey with a Development or Test environment, a disaster recovery site, or a full enterprise-grade hybrid cloud transformation, VMware Solutions Shared provides a cost-effective and self-service way to start moving your VMs to the Cloud within minutes.
+Whether you are looking to begin your cloud journey with a Development or Test environment, a disaster recovery site, or a full enterprise-grade hybrid cloud transformation, VMware Solutions Shared provides a cost-effective and self-service way to start moving your VMs to the cloud within minutes.

 With IBM managing the infrastructure up to the hypervisor, you do not need to worry about managing patches, upgrades, and monitoring, which gives you more time and resources to focus on innovation.
 In addition, with a native like VMware experience, you can use your existing VMware resources and skill sets.